shivampriya01/Cypress-QA-Automation-Assessment-Project-Submission-New-Relic/README.md

 ---

 ## Remarks
-Please go ahead and use this assessemnt project to run test automation scripts and validate accordingly.
+Please go ahead and use this assessment project to run test automation scripts and validate accordingly.
 For any further clarifications/details, feel free to reach out.
 Thanks!